johanhedin/nanoca/doc/smartcard.md

     $ pkcs15-init --generate-key "rsa:2048" --key-usage digitalSignature,keyEncipherment --auth-id 1 \
                   --public-key-label "My Name"

-Replace "My Name" with the name you intend to use as Common Name later on in the certificate.
-There is no need for them to match, but it makes everything much more clear if they do.
+Replace "My Name" with the name you intend to use as Common Name in the certificate later on.
+There is no real requirement for them to match, but it makes everything much more clear if they do.
 The `--auth-id 1` argument will tie this key to the one and only User PIN object that was created in the initialization step.

 To list the key (both the private part and the public part), use: